ammar-tanwar/bloglearnbay/posts/stock-prediction-gone-extraordinarily-precise-an-outstanding-application-of-ml.md

 ## What role does reinforcement learning play in stock forecasting?

 <a href="https://blog.learnbay.co/what-is-supervised-and-unsupervised-learning-in-machine-learning" target="_blank">Reinforcement learning</a> can predict stock prices since it adheres to the concepts of using less historical data and operating in an agent-based system to forecast higher returns based on the current environment.
-It makes use of <a href="https://en.wikipedia.org/wiki/Q-learning" target="_blank">Q learning</a>.
+It makes use of <a href="https://en.wikipedia.org/wiki/Q-learning" target="_blank" rel="nofollow">Q learning</a>.
 The Q-learning algorithm uses model-free reinforcement learning to assess the significance of a given action in a given situation.
 Since it doesn't require a model of the environment, it can deal with stochastic transition and reward concerns without adjustments (hence the term "model-free").

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/st-3.jpg" style="width:100%" class="img" alt="An illustration of deep neural network that resembles a human brain shape.
 The accompanying text reads, 'deep learning.'"/>